eugenpirogoff/pathlogger/README.md

 # PathLogger

 PathLogger is a GPS logging application for iOS plattform.
-It can record your traveled path into its database and you can view them within the application(also while recording a new path).
+It records your traveled path into its database where you can view it within the application(also while recording a new path).
 It supports background location modes for recording while in the background (be aware of the battery drain).

 It is prodly made with:
 - CoreData